 Since the word Kronan is present on every plate, and G is the most common letter, it can be fair to say that the letters GK plays a part in forming a bit of a visual illusion.
 So I would it seem that there is some truth to what I was observing when an alphanumeric combination is bounced around in the brain.

 I never did come across the combination of GK223.
-But rest assured to the Kronan owner that may have it, I would never do anything so heinous as to take it to mount on a my wall or to have as a fixture on my bookshelf.
-I only do that with street signs.
+But rest assured to the Kronan owner that may have it, I would never do anything so heinous as to take it.
+While I would love mount it on my wall, I only do that with street signs.
 But I would like to know if it exists, so I can put my mind at ease and just keep riding.